Capital Gains Tax Calculator (Real Estate)

 Fill in the calculator above, then save your first scenario.

-State taxes add another layer of complexity.
-Most states tax capital gains as ordinary income, though a few exempt them entirely.
-This calculator uses a simplified flat-rate approach for state tax — useful for quick estimates, but not a substitute for state-specific analysis.
+State taxes add another layer.
+This calculator uses a simplified flat-rate approach for state tax — useful for planning estimates, but not a substitute for state-specific analysis.

 1. 1